Blowing with the Wind

 At 40% capacity factor, we need 2.5 TW of nameplate capacity to generate 1 TW on average.
 This could be accomplished with 500,000 5 MW turbines as described above.
 Building this many turbines would require a huge amount of resources.
 The steel needed equates to 25% of current annual production, and about one fifth of the annual electricity production is needed, if these were to be constructed using all renewable energy.
 Of course, one wouldn’t expect to be able to roll out a new tera of generation within only a year.
 Five years is potentially a more appropriate timeline, which means that only 5% of steel production and 4% of electricity generation would be needed.

 The land footprint to create a tera amounts to 125,000 km2, which is about five times the required space for solar power but still only two thirds of the size of Washington state.
 This assumes 20 MW/km2 as an average spacing, which is somewhat dense.
 There is plenty of land worldwide for a large amount of wind turbines.
-The total amount of wind power that could be generated over land is estimated to be around 70 TW.
+The total amount of wind power that could be generated over land has been estimated to be between 18-68 TW.

 Connect